akkartik/teliva/tour.md

 number on screen.
 Hit `enter`.
 The number increments by 1.
 Hit `ctrl-x` to exit (press `ctrl` and `x` on your keyboard at the same time).

+Run the app again.
 Try editing the app by hitting `ctrl-e`.
 You see a "big picture" view of the app.
 Spend a few moments scanning this page.
-All programs consist of data and
+All programs consist of data and _functions_: code that operates on data in some way.
-_functions_: code that operates on data in some way.
 Teliva apps always start by running the special function `main`.
+The big picture orders functions from the _top down_.
+It shows `main` up top, functions that `main` calls below, functions called by _those_ functions next, and so on.

 Try browsing to some of the names visible on screen.
 Don't be afraid to experiment.
 The menu at the bottom always shows the hotkeys available to you